yl-msft/GalaxyExplorer/Assets/scripts/AudioService/ReadMe.md

 ## Audio Service
 # Code
 The AudioService is surfaced via a generic interface IAudioService\<EnumType> where EnumType is an Enum.
 This generic interface allows users to define their own enums for audio ids.
 The generic interface is then extended to a concrete interface IAudioService.
 This allows for users to define their own ids but not have to redefine the concrete type at every usage.
-This also allows for addtional interfaces to be added to the API surface such as the IAudioMixer.
+This also allows for additional interfaces to be added to the API surface such as the IAudioMixer.

 # Using the AudioService
 The AudioService can be used by following the service locator pattern currently used in MRTK.
 First get the Service by calling MixedRealityToolkit.Instance.GetService\<IAudioService>(), then use the result to play audio clips.
 You may want to store the resulting service in a member variable if you have multiple audio calls in one class.